 - First, freshly plucked tea leaves are left to wither.

 - The leaves are then wrapped in a special cloth and carefully heated in a pan for three days.
 This allows it to oxidize easily.
-This step known as “yellow sealing” eliminates the somewhat grassy and pungent taste common in green tea.
+This step, known as “yellow sealing,” eliminates the somewhat grassy and pungent taste common in green tea.

-Yellow Tea: Preparation and Health Effects
+Yellow Tea: Preparation and Health Benefits

 - Let your tea steep for 30 seconds.